-Culture in Dalarna – travel to Dalarna and tag culture experiences.
+Culture and Heritage in Dalarna – travel to Dalarna and tag culture experiences.

 The people of Dalarna are proud of their culture.
 Traditions, festivities such as midsummer, their “folkdräkter” (traditional clothes which are typical to a village or a region) and outdoor music festivals are what makes Dalarna unique.
 In the summer you can also participate in outdoor church services.